daniloalvess/dev-start-wp-kit/README.md

 # dev-start-wp-kit

-GO to the root git cloned project and RUN the followin codes at your command line;
+First off all, go to the root git cloned project and RUN the following codes at your command line;

 //fix MySQL run